Children's Health Insurance Program (CHIP): Who It’s For and How To Enroll

 Contact your state Medicaid office to find out if you qualify to apply.
 Parents and legal guardians with low-income or limited resources can apply for CHIP with their state Medicaid office.

 No child should go without healthcareHealthcare is the industry dedicated to maintaining or improving health and well-being.: that’s the idea behind Children’s Health Insurance Programs (CHIP).
-CHIP is free or low-cost health insurance for qualifying low-income families as part of each state’s MedicaidMedicaid is a state-based health insurance program based on an individual's financial needs. system.
+CHIP is free or low-cost health insurance for qualifying low-income families as part of each state’s MedicaidMedicaid is a state-based health insurance program for individuals that qualify.
+Unlike Medicare, Medicaid does not have age restrictions for members. system.
 CHIP is for households with income too high to qualify for Medicaid.

 To receive CHIP benefits, a child must be: